MensiPass/plane/qa-submission/TESTING_STRATEGY.md

 •	User authentication / onboarding
 •	Workspace creation
 •	Project creation
-•	Issue creation and updates
+•	Work item creation and updates
 Why this area.
--	Authentication gates everything**.
+-	Authentication gates everything.
 A broken auth flow means 0% of the product is usable.
--	Issues are the core value unit of Plane.
+-	Work item are the core value unit of Plane.
 Every other feature (cycles, modules, analytics) depends on issues existing and being in valid states.
 ________________________________________

 Testing pyramid approach